-While it is safe to drink alcohol in moderation whilst taking hydroxycarbamide, we recommend you do not exceed the recommended weekly limits of 14 units for men and women.
+While it is safe to drink alcohol in moderation whilst taking hydroxycarbamide, we recommend you do not exceed the recommended weekly limits of 21 units of alcohol per week for a man and 14 units for a woman.
 Alcohol can cause dehydration, and it is important to avoid becoming dehydrated if you have an MPN.
 Please ask your nurse or doctor if you require more information regarding alcohol consumption.